Music

 Dodging alligators on Bull Island, South Carolina.

-“Well shit,” said Jimmy.
+“Well shit,” he said.
 “Let’s check it out.”

-After standup-paddling for twenty-five minutes, Jimmy, my buddy Scott Snider, and I began walking across the partially submerged sandbar that marked the edge of the surf zone.
+After stand-up paddling for twenty-five minutes, Jimmy, my local filmmaker buddy Scott Snider, and I began walking across the partially submerged sandbar that marked the edge of the surf zone.
 Scott and I were maybe ten yards ahead of Jimmy when we heard a bellow of pain.
 Terrified I was about to see bloodstained water, I turned to see that Jimmy had instead been lit up by our local species of box jellyfish.
 Scott and I were zapped moments later too, but not like Jimmy.
 Angry welts spread along his feet and lower legs, and I worried he might go into shock.
 Instead, he calmly looked out to sea and said, “We probably should paddle back in, but we came this far.
 I have to catch at least one wave.”
 And so he did.

 Photo: chris dixon

-Whit caught a long lefthander all the way in.
+Whit caught a long left-hander all the way in.
 Then the next wave of the set reared up.
-Jimmy hollered: “Go Dixon!”
+Jimmy hollered: “Go, Dixon!”
 I hesitated.
 If you go, you’re gonna leave him out here all alone.
-But Jimmy yelled again, “Get it dude!”
+But Jimmy yelled again, “Get it, dude!”
 And so I did.

 I ain’t afraid of dying